kinecosystem/kin-website-docs/docs/documentation/unity-sdk.md

 ```

-### Transferring Kin to Another Account Using Whitelist Service
+### Transferring Kin to another account using whitelist service

-The flow is very similar to the above code but here there is a middle stage in which you get the WhitelistableTransaction details from the 'Transaction' object just after you build the transaction and you send it to the whitelist service.
-Then you just use the method 'sendWhitelistTransaction( string whitelist )' and the parameter for that method is what you got from that service.
+The flow is very similar to the above code but here there is a middle stage in which you get the whitelistable transaction details from the 'Transaction' object just after you build the transaction and you send it to the whitelist service (which is hosted on your own servers).
+Then you use the method 'sendWhitelistTransaction( string whitelist )' where the parameter `whitelist` for that method is what you get back from the whiteliest service.

-The flow is very similar to [Transfer Kin](#snippet-transfer-kin) but adds a step in which you:

-- Get the 'WhitelistableTransaction' object from the 'Transaction' object you create.
-- Send 'WhitelistableTransaction' to the whitelist service to create string 'whitelistTransaction'.
-- Use method 'sendWhitelistTransaction(String whitelist)' where 'String whitelist' = 'whitelistTransaction'.

-###### Snippet: Whitelist service
 ```csharp
 account.BuildTransaction( toAddress, amountInKin, fee, ( ex, transaction ) =>
 {